 So for now the rant is over and I thought I’d share a few eczema tips, though after reading this I wouldn’t blame for not taking them seriously!
 Clearly I’m not quite on top of this baby!
 But I’ll try anyway.
 I have learned quite a few things that both soothe and help heal and cheer me up.

-- Have a supply of steriods for emergencies!
-Don’t wait till it’s too late, till you’re not sleeping and in agony.
+- Get it checked out – Don’t wait till it’s too late, till you’re not sleeping and in agony.
 It’s not worth it.
 People go to the doctors with a tiny blemish so never feel bad about going with painful eczema, especially if you think it might be infected.
-The general rule is that you should use a strip of steroid the length of the distance from the tip of your finger to the first join or bend in the finger to cover an area the size of the palm of your hand.
+There are many conditions like eczema herpeticum, impetigo, staph infections etc. that may need extra treatment.

-- Keep moisturised! – this is so key.
-Once the skin is dry it’s so much more easy for eczema to get worse.
-The eczema you can see actually Goes much deeper into the skin.
+- Keep moisturised! – This is so key.
+Once the skin is dry it’s so much more easier for eczema to get worse.
+The eczema you can see actually goes much deeper into the skin.
 It’s not just on the surface.
 Twice a day is imperative but if you change clothes or have the time and space, more often will help if it’s really bad.

 - Get plenty of rest – early nights will work wonders.
-Once your skin starts to heal getting enough sleep will really help the rejuvination process.
+Once your skin starts to heal getting enough sleep will really help the rejuvenation process.
+Rest can just mean sitting quietly, wrapped up and warm and reading. it doesn’t have to mean sleep.
+Make sure you are getting proper rest!

 - Have a warm oil bath – Too hot is not supposed to be good, but sometimes I find just the opposite.
-I use diprobath with a few drops of healing tea tree oil.
+I use dead sea salts, colloidal oats, apple cider vinegar and bicard of soda with a few drops of healing tea tree oil.
 When you get out of the bath, put baby oil onto your wet skin.
 This will seal in even more moisture.
-I’ve also been trying Epsom Salt baths which are also really soothing and help promote healing, my skin always feel better after a salt bath.
+Check out this blog – Seven natural bath treatments for eczema for guidance.

-- Stay hydrated – Drink plenty of water, herbal tea, especially green, rooibosh, dandelion and fennel.
+- Stay hydrated – Drink plenty of water and herbal tea, especially green, rooibosh, dandelion and fennel.
+Check out Ten best herbal teas for reducing inflammation, allergies and eczema.

 - Try not to touch your skin – This is very easy to say, but it’s key.
 The itch is persistent but if you can sit on your hands, wear cotton gloves, anything to try to break that habit.
 The less you touch your skin the better.
 I often find mine improves when I spend a day gardening for instance, when my hands are filthy or clad in filthy gloves, I don’t touch my skin because of this and as long as I always wash after gardening it can really help.
 I MUST leap in the shower straight away because otherwise stuff from the garden seems to irritate me when I DO start touching my skin and then you’re off again with another reaction.
 Get the book, The Eczema Solution by Sue Armstong-Brown, it didn’t cure mine but it DID help me realise just how often I scratch and that many times it’s a habit and not an easy one to break.